6 Ways subdomains impact your SEO performance

 • Maximize geo-targeted pages

-• Create a separate ecommerce store
+• Create a separate e-commerce store

-It’s important to note that not every site needs subdomains, and they should only be utilized if it’s relevant to your website and what you’re offering.
-Subdomains are not to be confused with a subdirectory.
-A subdirectory is part of your main website.
-It looks like this:
+It’s important to note that not every site needs subdomains and they should only be utilized if it’s relevant to your website and what you’re offering.

 How is a subdomain different from a domain?